pepe2212/GameEvent/README.md

  2)Second, Set up H2

-	Once you have imported the project, go to application.properties file and make sure the key and values are as follows: spring.datasource.url=jdbc:h2:mem:testdb
+	2.1)Once you have imported the project, go to application.properties file and make sure the key and values are as follows: spring.datasource.url=jdbc:h2:mem:testdb
 	spring.datasource.driverClassName=org.h2.Driver
 	spring.datasource.username=sa
 	spring.datasource.password=
 a